sthakur369/instagram-saved-library-app/README.md

 ---

-# Is this an Instagram backup?

-Not exactly.

-This is a **saved-content library built from your Instagram data export**.

-It is meant for the specific problem:
+## Why not just keep the Instagram export?

+Because an export is useful as **data**, but it is not necessarily a useful **library**.

+If your goal is:

-> **“I'm leaving Instagram, but I want to keep and browse the things I spent years saving.”**
+> “I'm leaving Instagram, but I want to keep the things I spent years saving.”

-It does not replace Instagram's own account backup and does not claim ownership of third-party media.
+then this project is the visual layer between the raw export and the library you actually wanted.

 ---

-# Contributing
+## Contributing

 Issues, improvements and pull requests are welcome.

-If Instagram changes its export structure, please open an issue with an example of the changed structure.
+If Instagram changes its export structure, please open an issue with an example of the changed structure (without uploading private personal data).

-**Please never upload private Instagram exports or personal data to an issue.**

 ---

-# License
+## License

-Released under the **MIT License**.
+This project is licensed under the [MIT License](LICENSE).

 <div align="center">